kopihb/api-test/README.md

 # api-test

-1 - Install project - npm install

-2 - To run the test you need to type in the console : npm test

-3 - For view HTML report, you need to type in the console :
-    new  - mocha test --reporter mochawesome --reporter-options autoOpen=true

 !!!
 For complete testing of files /test/test.js  change global variables

+1 - Install project: -> npm install

+2 - To run the test you need to type in the console : -> npm test

+3 - For view HTML report, you need to type in the console :
+    ->  mocha test --reporter mochawesome --reporter-options autoOpen=true